-Learning to Teach, Teaching to Learn: A Guide for Social Work Field Education, Third Edition, by Jeanne Bertrand Finch, Ovita F. Williams, Jacqueline B. Mondros, & Cheryl L. Franks (Council for Social Work Education, September 2019)
+Learning to Teach, Teaching to Learn: A Guide for Social Work Practicum Learning, Third Edition, by Jeanne Bertrand Finch, Ovita F. Williams, Jacqueline B. Mondros, & Cheryl L. Franks (Council for Social Work Education, September 2019)

-This substantially revised text maintains the commitment to support field instructors in their task of educating students while also addressing current issues confronting social work field education.
+This substantially revised text maintains the commitment to support field instructors in their task of educating students while also addressing current issues confronting social work Practicum Learning.
 The book offers guidelines, examples, and language for modeling and teaching justice-based practice.

-Comment from Associate Dean of Field Education Ovita Williams: “Field instructors are the on-site, hands-on, day-to-day educators in social work education.
+Comment from Associate Dean of Practicum Learning Ovita Williams: “practicum instructors are the on-site, hands-on, day-to-day educators in social work education.
 As educators, we have a duty to the communities we serve.
-It was important for me to participate in this edition with my colleagues to include a social justice framework for field instructors to create space for critical conversations in the supervisory relationship around privilege, racism, and all forms of oppression.”
+It was important for me to participate in this edition with my colleagues to include a social justice framework for practicum instructors to create space for critical conversations in the supervisory relationship around privilege, racism, and all forms of oppression.”

 Statistics in Social Work: An Introduction to Practical Applications, by Amy Batchelor (Columbia University Press, November 2019)